Don’t Make these Financial Mistakes

 Following the Same Budget

 Are you following your budget?
 You might say that you’re following it and saving.
 Good!
 But it’s a mistake.
 You’ll ask why?
-Because it’s necessary to re-assess your A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More in light of the current situation and make modifications if required.
+Because it’s necessary to re-assess your budget in light of the current situation and make modifications if required.
 If you’ve done that, well done!

 If you still have income, it is time to save as much as possible.
 Doing so, you can be prepared for any future rainy days.
 If you save more, you won’t have to worry as much about losing your job.
 You know that you’ll be able to sustain yourself for a few months.